KimPopsong/Capstone_Design/README.md

 TensorFlow By JHPark
 And, Made App Together

-Because Using Google Translation costs money, deleted Credential Key From android-merge.
+Because Using Google Translation costs money, deleted Credential Key From android-merge and delete commit history.